 What does a biomaterials engineer do?

-The Biomaterials Engineer specializing in the wood sector plays a key role in the research and development of new wood-based composite materials.
-These materials, created from renewable resources, are used in a variety of applications, including wood fiber-reinforced plastics, biofuels, construction materials, and eco-friendly packaging.
-This profession, situated at the crossroads of material chemistry and engineering sciences, addresses the need to develop sustainable, environmentally friendly solutions while offering technical performance suited to modern industrial needs.
+The Biomaterials Engineer specialising in the wood sector plays a key role in the research and development of new wood-based composite materials.
+These materials, created from renewable resources, are used in a variety of applications, including wood fibre-reinforced plastics, biofuels, construction materials, and eco-friendly packaging.
+This profession, situated at the crossroads of materials chemistry and engineering sciences, addresses the need to develop sustainable, environmentally friendly solutions while offering technical performance suited to modern industrial needs.

 Wood-based biofuels, such as pellets or bioethanol, are also a major focus for the Biomaterials Engineer.
 These renewable energy sources represent a sustainable alternative to fossil fuels.
-The engineer must then optimize production processes to maximize energy efficiency while minimizing the environmental impact of their production.
+The engineer must then optimise production processes to maximise energy efficiency while minimising the environmental impact of their production.

 What qualities are needed to do this job?